|

 the forfeiture of anything the court considers to have been in the person’s

+possession for purposes connected with the offence.
 (2) Before making an order under subsection (1) in

 relation to anything the court must give an opportunity of being heard to any